What Pembridge Resources does

-The company’s subsidiary, Minto Explorations Limited, has operated the underground copper-gold-silver mine since production restarted at the site in October 2019, the mine had previously been in production between 2007 and 2018, after which it was under care and maintenance until the resumption.
+The operating company, Minto Explorations Limited, has been mining the underground copper-gold-silver mine since production restarted at the site in October 2019.
+The mine had previously been in production between 2007 and 2018, after which it was under care and maintenance until the resumption.

 - In late-November, the company unveiled plans to raise between £3mln and £5mln via a share placing to fund the development of the Minto mine

 - The company has amended a streaming agreement for Minto with Canadian giant Wheaton that it expects will be worth as much as US$8.5m over the next 12 months

 - Three payments from Japanese firm Sumitomo Ltd for concentrates produced that month have been received.

 Al-Jebouri noted in November that the company expects revenues from Minto to “grow steadily as Minto progresses through its ramps up phase”.

 MAG survey has highlighted possible new copper deposits close to existing mining zones